Unit 2 - Practice Quiz

 26 The 'Feminist Perspective' on media primarily critiques:

-B. The representation of gender roles and the objectification of women
+A. The representation of gender roles and the objectification of women

-C. The speed of technological change
+C. The cost of internet access

-D. The lack of sports coverage
+D. The speed of technological change

 27 What is 'ICT4D'?